zackboll/opencv_core_ada/README.md

 - internal parallel backend/plugin interfaces;
 - other implementation-specific plumbing that is not part of a normal portable Core workflow.

-The project should favor a coherent Ada interface over a misleading claim of 100% symbol-for-symbol C++ coverage.
+The project favors a coherent Ada interface over a misleading claim of 100% symbol-for-symbol C++ coverage.

 ---